Dollar, Clackmannanshire: History

 The 500-year-old Castle Campbell stands overlooking the town, sitting on a forward projection of rock on the south side of the Ochil Hills.
 The castle was the lowland seat of the Duke of Argyll, where Mary, Queen of Scots once stayed in the 16th century.

-The original town (of which parts still survive) stands on the sloping ground beneath the castle, in what is now the north-east section of the town.
-Buildings here are general stone built and two storeys high.
-The oldest buildings date from the mid-17th century and several 18th century buildings exist.
+The original town (of which parts still survive) stands on the sloping ground beneath the castle, in what is now the northeast section of the town.
+Buildings here are generally stone built and two stories high.
+The oldest buildings date from the mid-17th century and several 18th-century buildings exist.
 Development spread to the west and south through the 19th century.

-The construction of Dollar Academy in the early 19th century, with its extensive grounds created a refocus westwards.

-Around 1840 the construction of a new road to Muckhart on lower ground south of the original route, created the current main east–west street.
+Around 1840 the construction of a new road to Muckhart on the lower ground south of the original route, created the current main east–west street.
 This quickly became the new "town centre" and the focus of shops and public activity.

 The town has two war memorials, one for each world war.
-In the grounds of the academy a bronze figure with outstretched hands by George Henry Paulin faces westwards and commemorates the fallen of the First World War.
+In the grounds of Dollar Academy, a bronze figure with outstretched hands by George Henry Paulin faces westwards and commemorates the fallen of the First World War.
 This also has names added for Northern Ireland.

 A small museum run by volunteers contains a collection of local items, and much information about the former Devon Valley Railway, which closed to passengers in 1964.
 The town is now largely a dormitory community for people who work in Stirling and further afield (e.g. Glasgow and Edinburgh).

 Location and transport

 It is one of the Hillfoots Villages, situated between the Ochil Hills range to the north and the River Devon to the south.
 Dollar is 12 mi east of Stirling on the A91 road to St Andrews.
-The Devon Valley Railway linking Alloa and Kinross closed to passengers in 1964 and to freight in 1973.
+The town had a station on the Devon Valley Railway linking Alloa and Kinross, which closed to passengers in 1964 and to freight in 1973.